ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 in the folder / opt / iobroker / backups.

 If states and objects were saved in the Redis DB, the saved Redis database should be restored here first.
-If only the states were under Redis, this does not necessarily have to be in advance.
+If only the states were running under Redis, this does not necessarily have to be in advance.

-If this is done, you stop your ioBroker as follows:
+Once this is done, you stop your ioBroker as follows:

 ```
 iobroker stop